Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

 :py:meth:`generate_yaml_template()`, and
 :py:meth:`generate_documentation()`.
-The simplest is :py:meth:`display()`, which prints out the current values of the configuration object (and if it is a container type, all of it's children).  :py:meth:`generate_yaml_template` is similar to :py:meth:`display`, but also includes the description fields as formatted comments.
+The simplest is :py:meth:`display()`, which prints out the current values of the configuration object (and if it is a container type, all of its children).  :py:meth:`generate_yaml_template` is similar to :py:meth:`display`, but also includes the description fields as formatted comments.